Azure/fleet-networking/README.md

 ## How to deploy the operator

-Create Azure service principal and then create the the following cloud-config file:
+Create Azure service principal and then create the following cloud-config file:

 ```json
 {